VasuKotha2/Interview-questions/linux.md

     * btmp records only failed login attempts.

 ### 2. How to check log messages related to kernel?
+* Simple answer is var/log/kern or var/log/kern.log
+*  Most Important Linux Logs
+* We can group most directories into one of four categories:
+    * Application Logs
+    * Event Logs
+    * Service Logs
+    * System Logs
+* Critical, Must Monitor Logs
+* /var/log/syslog or /var/log/messages: general messages, as well as system-related information.
+Essentially, this log stores all activity data across the global system.
+Note that activity for Redhat-based systems, such as CentOS or Rhel, are stored in messages, while Ubuntu and other Debian-based systems are stored in Syslog.
+* /var/log/auth.log or /var/log/secure: store authentication logs, including both successful and failed logins and authentication methods.
+Again, the system type dictates where authentication logs are stored; Debian/Ubuntu information is stored in /var/log/auth.log, while Redhat/CentrOS is stored in /var/log/secure.
+* /var/log/boot.log: a repository of all information related to booting and any messages logged during startup.
+* /var/log/maillog or var/log/mail.log: stores all logs related to mail servers, useful when you need information about postfix, smtpd, or any email-related services running on your server.
+* /var/log/kern: stores Kernel logs and warning data.
+This log is valuable for troubleshooting custom kernels as well.
+* /var/log/dmesg: messages relating to device drivers.
+The command dmesg can be used to view messages in this file.
+* /var/log/faillog: contains information all failed login attempts, which is useful for gaining insights on attempted security breaches, such as those attempting to hack login credentials as well as brute-force attacks.
+* /var/log/cron: stores all Crond-related messages (cron jobs), such as when the cron daemon initiated a job, related failure messages, etc.
+* /var/log/yum.log: if you install packages using the yum command, this log stores all related information, which can be useful in determining whether a package and all components were correctly installed.
+* /var/log/httpd/: a directory containing error_log and access_log files of the Apache httpd daemon.
+The error_log contains all errors encountered by httpd.
+These errors include memory issues and other system-related errors. access_log contains a record of all requests received over HTTP.
+* /var/log/mysqld.log or /var/log/mysql.log : MySQL log file that logs all debug, failure and success messages.
+Contains information about the starting, stopping and restarting of MySQL daemon mysqld.
+This is another instance where the system dictates the directory; RedHat, CentOS, Fedora, and other RedHat-based systems use /var/log/mysqld.log, while Debian/Ubuntu use the /var/log/mysql.log directory.

+* A few other directories and their uses include:

+* /var/log/daemon.log: tracks services running in the background that perform important tasks, but has no graphical output
+* /var/log/btmp: recordings of failed login attempts
+* /var/log/utmp: current login state, by user
+* /var/log/wtmp: login/logout history
+* /var/log/lastlog: information about the last logins for all users.
+This binary file can be read by command lastlog.
+* /var/log/pureftp.log: runs the pureftp process that listens for FTP connections.
+All connections, FTP logins, and authentication failures get logged here
+* /var/log/spooler: rarely used and often empty.
+When used, it contains messages from USENET
+* /var/log/xferlog: contains all FTP file transfer sessions, including information about the file name and user initiating FTP transfers
 ### 3. How can you continuously monitor logs as they come in?

 ### 4. Where can you find messages related to the installation of Linux?